adelansari/karters-bot/README.md

 - Note: slappey may need to be installed globally for whoever generates the commands. `npm install -g slappey`

 - Note: Run this project with `npx nodemon ./src/index.ts` during development.
+This is used with `npm run proboz` script.